 Join in on the fun.

 Your child will love nothing more than if you’re tossing leaves, throwing rocks, dancing, running, spinning circles.
-When you’re silly, curious, fun right with them you will get a gallery full of authentic smiles from your entire family.
+When you’re silly, curious, fun right along with your busy toddler you will get a gallery full of authentic smiles from your entire family.

 Have clean snacks on hand.